RESEARCH STARTER

 Observations with radio telescopes have detected regions called giant molecular clouds.

-These clouds have a mass of 10,000 to 1 million solar masses with a diameter of 60 to 240 light-years.
-Inside one of these clouds, the density is 200 hydrogen molecules (2 hydrogen atoms joined) per cubic centimeter.
-Approximately five thousand such clouds are located in the Milky Way.
+These clouds commonly have masses of roughly 10,000 to 1 million solar masses and diameters of tens to hundreds of light-years.
+Inside one of these clouds, the density may be only a few hundred hydrogen molecules per cubic centimeter.
+Many such clouds are located in the Milky Way.
 These giant molecular clouds and globules contribute materially to the total mass of the galaxy.
-Halfway between the sun and the center of the galaxy is a ring of three thousand molecular clouds with 2 billion solar masses.
-The estimated twenty-five thousand globules have a mass of 2 to 3 million solar masses.
-Large, dark nebula that have a radii of more than 12 light-years and a mass of 2,000 solar masses may be slated for fragmented collapse into a cluster of protostars.
-Some of the larger nebula are observed in the act of breaking into many units.
+Large, dark nebulae may be slated for fragmented collapse into a cluster of protostars.
+Some of the larger nebulae are observed in the act of breaking into many units.
 In the Southern Coalsack (a dark nebula found in the constellation Crux), fragmentation is already in progress.
 The Coalsack is a nearly spherical ball of cosmic dust that is a conglomerate of smaller units, some very dense and headed for star formation.

 Star formation is an ongoing process in a spiral galaxy.
 The spiral form of the galaxy is maintained by density waves.
 A high-pressure shock wave accompanies each density wave that maintains the spiral form.
 If clouds of gas and dust of more than average density are present in the interstellar medium, they may be compressed by the shock wave five to ten times the original density.
 Star formation begins in the densest region of these clouds.
 Massive stars, the first born, emit ultraviolet radiation, which ionizes the surrounding hydrogen, forming an HII region.
 This is evident as protostars and newborn stars are along the inner edge of the spiral arm, whereas O and B stars are brilliant and slightly older, marking the center line of the galaxy.